What Is Telemedicine?

 - Ask you to aim the screen a certain way if they need to see a skin problem or other issue.

-Based on your health issue, your doctor may want to schedule a follow-up visit in person.
+- Ask to schedule a follow-up visit in person.
 They'll let you know where and when to schedule an in-person appointment.